Prospective Students & Application Process

 - Shadow/interview multiple school psychologists: It is strongly recommended for applicants to contact their local district to interview/shadow 2-3 school psychologists to better learn the role.

-- Attend an Information Session: Attend a zoom information session to learn more about the program and application process; meet faculty and ask questions; hear questions from other applicants; receive tips on the application.
+- Attend an Information Session: Attend a virtual information session to learn more about the program and application process; meet faculty and ask questions; hear questions from other applicants; receive tips on the application.

-All requirements must be submitted by the deadline.
+All requirements must be submitted by the deadline in which you would like your application reviewed.

 Applicants must complete the following or equivalent prerequisite courses with a grade of B or better prior to starting the fall semester: